A Farmer’s View From COP28

 This is a big and complicated challenge that involves science and policy, and the tactics that work on my farm won’t work in other places that need their own regional strategies.

-Yet progress starts with farmers speaking about agriculture, technology, and climate to people—and when we do, as I did at COP28, open-minded policymakers, activists, and the public are interested and receptive.
+Yet progress starts with farmers speaking about agriculture, La technologie, and climate to people—and when we do, as I did at COP28, open-minded policymakers, activistes, and the public are interested and receptive.

 I’m glad I made the trip and told my story.